wazuh/wazuh-documentation/source/user-manual/wazuh-indexer/wazuh-indexer-indices.rst

 Wazuh stores a history of the connection status of all its agents.
 By default, it indexes the agent connection status using the ``wazuh‑monitoring-*`` indices.
 The Wazuh indexer creates one of these indices per week by default.
 Check the documentation on :ref:`custom creation intervals <wazuh_monitoring_creation>`.
 These indices store the connection status of all the agents every 15 minutes by default.
 Check the documentation on the :ref:`frequency of API requests <wazuh_monitoring_frequency>`.

 The Wazuh dashboard requires these indices to display information about agent status.
-For example, by clicking **Endpoints Summary**, you can see information such as the Wazuh agent's connection status and historical evolution within set timeframes.
+For example, by clicking **Server management** > **Endpoints Summary**, you can see information such as the Wazuh agent's connection status and historical evolution within set timeframes.

 .. thumbnail:: /images/manual/wazuh-indexer/status-evolution-agents-dashboard.png
    :title: Status and evolution in Agents dashboard